risingwavelabs/risingwave/README.md

   * RisingWave's state management mechanism also allows it to recover from failure in seconds, not minutes or hours.

 ### RisingWave as a database
-RisingWave is fundamentally a database that enables users to do **more than just process streaming data**: it also **manages streaming data effectively**.
-RisingWave is a trusted choice for persisting your data and serving online applications.
-It offers an extensive array of database capabilities, which include, but are not limited to:
+RisingWave is fundamentally a database that **extends beyond basic streaming data processing capabilities**.
+It excels in **the effective management of streaming data**, making it a trusted choice for data persistence and powering online applications.
+RisingWave offers an extensive range of database capabilities, which include:

 * High availability
 * Serving highly concurrent queries